fogine/serviser-restfulness/README.md

     });
 ```

-`Router`'s `get` & `post` & `put` &  `del` methods all return an uninitialized `bi-service` [HttpRoute](https://lucid-services.github.io/bi-service/Route.html) object.
+`Router`'s `get` & `post` & `put` &  `del` methods all return an uninitialized `serviser` [HttpRoute](https://lucid-services.github.io/serviser/Route.html) object.
 The user is given time to manualy initialize the route in the current event loop tick, that is
 to define validation rules for `headers` & `body` & `query` & `params` objects and/or response schema or even to implement or tweak
 the main route's logic.
-`bi-service-restfulness` schedules initialization procedures that will execute on the next event loop tick and will set default behavior and rules
+`serviser-restfulness` schedules initialization procedures that will execute on the next event loop tick and will set default behavior and rules
 where it's not been done by the user.

 ```javascript